Harsha731/Leet-Code/leetcode/1472/README.md

 //      BrowserHistory, back, forward: O(1)
 //      visit: O(N)
 // Space: O(N)

+// Resize is helpful for going removing all the forward things0
+// We are giving value to i during back, forward and also it keeps going forward if we ignore

 class BrowserHistory {
     vector<string> A;
     int i = 0;